-Not only are these careers fulfilling, the future job growth and salary speak for themselves, in how important these roles are in our current job market.
+Not only are these careers fulfilling, but the future job growth and salary also speak for themselves, in how important these roles are in our current job market.

 You can read more about Meg’s career in horticulture or watch her video below.